dagronslayer/meshtastic-bash-scripts/README.md

 ```

 ## mlog_stats.sh
 This parses the tail (default 5000 rows) of the /var/log/meshtasticd.json log and returns which nodes have produced the most activity (from field).
-I wrote this to determine who was causing my high channel utilization.
+I wrote this to determine which nodes causing high channel utilization.

 Example output:
 ```